n-eq/n-eq.github.io/_posts/2025-05-10-arduino-rust-blink-program-memory.md

 ```

 Although the sketch was built with the default configuration (which uses `-Os` to optimize for size),
-its footprint is still way bigger than the Rust version.
+its footprint is still roughly 3 times bigger than the Rust version.
 This is probably due to the fact that the
 compilation process also uses `-g` to produce debugging information.
 I'm not sure if there any other
-things to consider and didn't investigate further, if you happen to have the answer, please let me know.
+things to consider (apart from C runtime initialization) and didn't investigate further,
+if you happen to have the answer, please let me know.

-There is one thing noteworthy, however, in the size breakout of the Rust program: The `bss` segment
+One noteworthy detail in the Rust program’s size breakdown is that the `bss` segment
 (used to store statically allocated variables) contains 1 byte of data, but our program doesn't
 declare any static variables.

-Going down the rabbit hole led me to find the **only** static variable in our binary.
+Looking further revealed the **only** static variable in our binary.
 Remember the
 `.take()` call on peripherals?
-How does it work exactly? \
+How does it work exactly?

 Under the hood, `avr-device` keeps track of a global static boolean flag to indicate whether the
 peripherals have been taken or not.
 That's the only memory runtime overhead we have in our program.
 We'll see the full implementation in the last section.